PhilippOliverLaurence/Personal-Journey-Data-Analytics/README.md

 ####       secondly to continue my pursue of a new 'Sherlock Holmes' of Data.

-# Instacart is an online grocery shop, which shares his order data (https://www.instacart.com/datasets/grocery-shopping-2017)
+# Instacart is an online grocery shop, which shares his order data.

 ## The objective:
 #### - Explorative Analysis of their customers and their ordering habbits